 Epimedium x warleyensis ( Warley Epimedium )

-Forms a moderate growing, semi-evergreen clump reaching up to 10 x 24 inches in 6 years, eventually spreading to 32 inches or more.
+Forms a moderate growing, semi-evergreen clump reaching up to 10 x 24 inches in 6 years with rhizomes spreading up to 6 inches per year, eventually spreading to 32 inches or more.
 It is the hybrid between Epimedium alpinum & E. pinnatum colchicum.

 The lush green foliage is divided into cordate, heart shaped leaflets and turns orange during the fall.